CharleyLiu/Leetcode/Remove Duplicates from Sorted Array/README.md

     print(nums[i]);
 }

-Slow:Runtime: 36 ms, faster than 25.19% of C++ online submissions for Remove Duplicates from Sorted Array.
+Runtime: 16 ms, faster than 99.10% of C++ online submissions for Remove Duplicates from Sorted Array.